Temperate climate: Mediterranean climates (Csa, Csb)

-Subtropical highland climates (Cwb)
+Subtropical highland climates (Cwb, Cfb)

-Subtropical highland climates are subtropical variants of the oceanic climates found in high altitude plateaus or montane systems either in the tropics or subtropics, they have characteristically mild temperatures year-round, featuring the four seasons in the subtropics and no marked seasons in the tropics, the latter usually remaining mild to cool through most of the year.
+Subtropical highland climates are climate variants often grouped together with oceanic climates found in some mountainous areas of either the tropics or subtropics.
+They have characteristically mild temperatures year-round, featuring the four seasons in the subtropics and no marked seasons in the tropics, the latter usually remaining mild to cool through most of the year.
+Subtropical highland climates under the Cfb classification usually have rainfall spread relatively evenly in all months of the year similar to most oceanic climates while climates under the Cwb classification have significant monsoon influence, usually having dry winters and wet summers.

 Middle latitude zone

 These climates occur in the middle latitudes, between approximately 35° and 66.5° north and south of the equator.
 There is an equal climatic influence from both the polar and tropical zones in this climate region.
 Two types of climates are in this zone, a milder oceanic one and more severe seasonal continental one.
 Most prototypical temperate climates have a distinct four-season pattern, especially in the continental climate sector.

-Oceanic and continental climates
+Oceanic climates (Cfb)

 Oceanic climates are created by the on-shore flow from the cool high latitude oceans to their west.
 This causes the climate to have mild summers and cool (but not cold) winters, and relative humidity and precipitation evenly distributed throughout the year.
 These climates are frequently cloudy and cool, and winters are milder than those in the continental climate.

 Regions with oceanic climates include northwestern Europe, northwestern North America, southeastern and southwestern South America, southeastern Australia and most of New Zealand.